 maximumSignificantDigits

 It can be allowed to set the number of digits we want.
 It’s around the given price.
-For example, if we pass a 5 digit price and we want to convert them into 3 digits, we need to use these options.
+For example, we must use these options if we pass a 5-digit price and want to convert them into 3 digits.
 It’s round our price and gives a simple number.

 Example